 ATTRACTIVE TERMS FOR EQUITY AND DEBT INVESTORS

 Over the period since 2014, equity investors have subscribed for EIS qualifying shares, with the increased capital significantly improving the risk profile of the investment.
-The company’s share price has seen successive and progressive increases over this period.
+The company’s share price has seen successive and progressive increases over this period, with the last completed fundraise valuing the company at £100m.
 These increases in share price and valuation are representative of the considerable achievements and developments secured by the business over the period, most notably in the digital and content side of the business.

 In 2016 LGB advised Acamar on its debt financing strategy, culminating in the establishment of a structured loan note programme for the company with the company’s IP representing security.
 The programme has enabled Acamar to issue loan notes over a sustained period under a defined structural framework, while retaining flexibility to adapt the pricing and tenor of each issue depending on the needs of the business.